 Realistically, there's no perfect investment platform, or a "one size fits all".
 But that's a good thing!
 It means you can shop around and explore what's out there and make smart decisions about getting the best bang for your hard-earned buck.

 Every investor has their own specific plan and objectives, and there are plenty of online investing apps to get you where you want to go.

 We're here to help you do that comparison shopping.
 Today, we are going to be looking at two platforms and the diverse services they offer.
 They are Webull vs Betterment.

 In this article, we are going to break down the key features, fees, pros, and cons of both Webull and Betterment.
 This will give you a broader picture and a better understanding of which platform may be a good fit for you.

 Betterment Review 2020: Is This The Best Robo Advisor?

 Webull offers a great layout whether you're a beginner or a seasoned investor.
 The platform has more advanced tools compared to other discount brokerages.
-However, complete beginners could be overwhelmed by the information overload and lose their focus.
+However, complete beginners could be overwhelmed by the amount of information available at your fingertips.

 Although Webull is relatively new, the platform already has a user base of over 9 million.
 The company primarily uses its mobile app as its interface, but does offer a web and desktop application as well.